How to Prepare Your Curriculum Vitae

 Create a CV Template

 While it may seem like a lot of work at first, creating your own template is worth the effort.
 It will save you time and make writing your CV much easier in the long run.
-Here’s how to create a useful CV template:
+You can get a template made with the help of these online https://cvexperts.com/, but if you want to do it yourself, here’s how to create a useful CV template:

 Decide what information you think will be most helpful for potential employers or schools to have access to on your CV.
 Include relevant coursework that helped prepare you for jobs or internships, internship experience, extracurricular activities, leadership positions, and awards won during college or after graduation.